EU Lawmakers' visit to IoK, an attempt

 disturbing rumours about his health.
 "The criminal silence of

-authorities is adding deep suspicion over the well being of
+authorities is adding deep suspicion over the well being of our

-above all his family, well wishers and his supporters were concerned
+all his family, well wishers and his supporters were concerned

 over his well being.The spokesman also condemned the government's

-order wherein it had claimed that Shah's security cover was
+order wherein it had claimed that Shah's security cover was withdrawn.

-adding that no security whatsoever was ever sought in the past nor did he (Shah
+security whatsoever was ever sought in the past nor did he (Shah

 ) need it in future.
-The DFP spokesman appealed
+The DFP spokesman appealed people to remain

-psychological warfare against Kashmiris by issuing advisories
+warfare against Kashmiris by issuing advisories from past two

 Islamabad seminar calls for early settlement